Nitin-Panwar/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 Regularization is the process of adding tunning parameter to a model to induce smoothness in order to prevent overfitting.
 This is most often done by adding a constant multiple to an existing weight vector.
 This constant is often the L1(Lasso) or L2(ridge).
 The model predictions should then minimize the loss function calculated on the regularized training set.

+### 27. What is TF/IDF vectorization ?

+tf–idf is short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
+It is often used as a weighting factor in information retrieval and text mining.
+The tf-idf value increases proportionally to the number of times a word appears in the document, but is offset by the frequency of the word in the corpus, which helps to adjust for the fact that some words appear more frequently in general.